trevorsaudi/trevorsaudi/README.md

 ### Hi there 👋
+- 😄 Have a look at my porfolio ... trevorsaudi.com
+- 🌱 I’m currently learning ... exploit development and bug bounty
+- 📫 How to reach me: ...

 <!--
 **trevorsaudi/trevorsaudi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.